mapbox/mapbox-gl-draw/IMPLEMENTATION_PLAN.md

 - No breaking changes to public API

 ### Testing Checklist
-- [ ] Test with default options (should behave exactly as current code)
+- [x] Test with default options (should behave exactly as current code) ✓
 - [ ] Test with custom `parallelSnapTolerance` (2°, 10°)
 - [ ] Test with custom `parallelSnapProximityThreshold` (2m, 10m)
 - [ ] Test with custom `parallelSnapSearchDistance` (0.5km, 2km)